Scoobidu/Bookymyshow-template/README.md

 # Book my show

 It is a movie booking web application.
 It is a single page web application. we can select from different movies, different time slots and different seats.
+It is completely responsive.

 it has 4 components
-  1. `RenderMovies`Cancel changes
+  1. `RenderMovies`
   2. `RenderSlots`
   3. `RenderSeats`
   4. `BookingDetails`